 As the zebras cross a dry riverbed, the dust in the air creates a colorful sunset spectacle.
 The vibrant orange and red tones of the sunset colors add an incredible feeling of warmth to that fine art photograph.
 The last zebra is flicking up its tail, looking to the right until it follows the herd back into the thick bush in the far distance.

-Be intrigued by more fine art photographs similar to zebras cross a dry riverbed at sunset in our African wildlife themed portfolio.
-Our photographs are for sale of license and fine art photo prints.
+Be intrigued by more fine art photographs similar to zebras crossing a dry riverbed at sunset in our African wildlife themed portfolio.
+Our photographs are for sale of picture licenses and fine art photo prints.
 Such as acrylic photo prints, modern metal, canvas, and fine art paper.

 Magnificent wildlife photo.
 Various shades of these brilliant sunset colors are spectacular.

 Anette Mossbacher –